VII. Mythical and Historical Problems of Christianity

 While I have always taken for granted the historical reality of Jesus, the fact not a single word about this extraordinary preacher, teacher, and healer exists from during the time he was supposed to have lived on Earth is mind boggling and most telling.
 It is the single biggest reason I think, to seriously question the notion of a historical Jesus.
 The non-existence of any words about Jesus during his supposed lifetime is a fact I was startled and amazed to learn.
 The non-Biblical “secular” sources we do have, such as Josephus Flavius, Pliny the Younger, and Tacitus, are all people who were born after the alleged life of Jesus, which makes none of them eye-witnesses, and therefore makes all of their accounts nothing more than hearsay.
 How is it significant historians and writers who did live during Jesus’ day miss this amazing, miracle-working son of God?
 Why no records of momentous events contemporary historians would have never missed, such as the great darkness covering the Earth for hours during Jesus’ crucifixion, the earthquake, or the supposed “numerous” others who were “raised from the dead” after Jesus’ death, and made appearances in Jerusalem?
 Surely at least one of these momentous events would have been recorded by a contemporary historian, yet none exists.
 Why no Roman records of his crucifixion?
 Why are all accounts of his existence – secular or “religious” (of his followers), post mortem?
 Not a word from Justus of Tiberius, or Philo of Alexandria, who were both Jewish writers during the time of Jesus.
 Philo lived as the greatest Jewish-Hellenistic philosopher and historian of the time, who during the time of the alleged life of Jesus, lived in the area of Jerusalem.
 He left volumes of writings of detailed accounts of events that occurred in the surrounding area.
 Not a word of Jesus is mentioned in his writings, or in that of Justus, to name two of the most likely reporters of a historic Jesus, had he lived.
 If Jesus was as miraculous and famous as he is said to have been in the Gospels, with throngs and crowds of people following him, surely at least one word from a secular source would exist, and yet while preserved writings exist from the time of Jesus from these above-mentioned historians, there is not a single word in them recorded about Jesus.

-It is also striking to me that even of the Biblical sources, the earliest known Gospels are said to have originated no earlier than about 50 C.E., as a most generous estimate, and most likely originated after destruction of the Temple in Jerusalem in 70 C.E.
-Even Biblical scholars agree on this, which is almost twenty years removed from the resurrection.
+It is also striking to me that even of the Biblical sources, the earliest known Gospels are said to have originated no earlier than about 50 C.E., as a most generous estimate, and most likely originated after the destruction of the Temple in Jerusalem in 70 C.E.
+Even Biblical scholars agree on this timeframe, which is at best, almost twenty years removed from the resurrection, and at worst nearly forty years removed from the resurrection.
 This would be like having absolutely no documentation whatsoever for the existence of Abraham Lincoln in the 19th century, during his lifetime, then suddenly seeing all kinds of writings of his existence appear in the early 20th century.
 Does this make sense?
 If I was an eyewitness to a man as extraordinary as Jesus, and the resurrection of a man I knew, loved, and followed for three years, I would have written all about him during his ministry, and most certainly right after I saw him rise from the dead.
 If I knew I was in the presence of a most miraculous man of God, I would be sure to document as much as I possibly could immediately to preserve the precious legacy and truth of this man.
 Virtually anyone would have done the same thing, but none of the Gospel writers did this.
 To say they were illiterate and could not record these events does not work because supposedly two of the supposed gospel writers, Matthew and John, were Jesus’ disciples, and would have been eyewitnesses to Jesus’ teachings and ministry.
 And even after witnessing the miraculous resurrection and amazing life of Christ, neither one bothered to write their accounts of these miraculous events until decades later.
 This makes no sense in light of any genuine intellectual honesty.

 Given these hard facts, it is highly improbable any of the Gospels were actually written by any eyewitnesses to the events and sayings of Jesus, regardless of the names to whom they are ascribed.
 To this day, credible Biblical scholars admit the authors of all the Gospels are anonymous.
 Even if we posit the Gospels could have been written by some of the disciples, the life expectancy for most adults at that time was not more than 35 years or so.
 These men would have been well beyond that age, and the accuracy of their memories would have been challenged, to say the least.
 The lack of any written or physical evidence for Jesus’ existence during his supposed lifetime is perhaps the most damning case against the notion of a factual, historical, living Jesus.
 It simply makes no sense whatsoever not a single word would be written by others contemporary to Jesus’ lifetime.
 It is unthinkable they would have been silent about such an exceptional man during his lifetime – not only those who were his close disciples and friends, but also significant historians and writers who lived and worked in the area in and around Jerusalem during the years he supposedly lived.
 Nevertheless, the historical record during the supposed lifetime of Christ is silent.